Olympiacos Volos F.C.: History

 In the following season, the club ended in 14th place, which would normally have allowed Olympiacos Volos to stay in the first division; nevertheless the Greek federation decided to reduce the number of top-flight teams, thus being relegated to the second tier.
 In the year 1975–76 Olympiacos ended in third place and even eighth the next season, the latter being the worst placement for the club from the creation of B' Ethniki.
 In 1977 the club had a much more impressive season, losing the promotion only in the final game to Larissa.
 Third and sixth place in the two following seasons preceded a 1980 campaign ended in a runner-up placement, only behind Iraklis Thessaloniki; a result that was confirmed the following season, where Olympiacos Volos lost promotion to Makedonikos, another Thessalonicean club.

 After a fifth place in 1983–84, Olympiacos Volos were relegated in Gama Ethniki in 1984–85 after 21 years in the two Greek professional divisions club after another Volos-based team, Niki Volos, lost a game against Veria which saved the Imathian team from relegation at Olympiacos Volos place and then a big competition created between the two local teams.

 The club returned to the second tier only 1986, and even returned to the top flight in 1988.
 In 1988–1989, the team was strengthened with the addition of Hungarian scorer Imre Boda, who won the league topscorer title, being instrumental in keeping his side into the top flight, ending season in 11th place.
-Olympiakos returned to the second tier only the following season, ending the 1989–90 season in 17th place.
+Olympiacos returned to the second tier only the following season, ending the 1989–90 season in 17th place.
 In the 1990s, the club did not achieve any notable success, being relegated once again to third division and staying there for four seasons before to return to the second tier in 1998–1999.

 In 2000, Olympiacos made good appearances but due to some unlucky results at the end of the year, it only ended up in seventh place, which was followed by an eighth place the next year.
 At the same time the club administration began facing financial problems and started collapsing.
 As a result of that, the club had to start from fourth division, a first time in such a lower tier for the club in 2003.